15101538237ren/Epigenetics/README.md

 ### Histone modification

+Histone tails undergo a variety of covalent modifications including acetylation, methylation, phosphorylation, ubiquitination, and sumoylation, regulating key cellular process such as gene transcription, DNA replication, and DNA repair [113, 114].

 ### DNA methylation

 DNA methylation was first discovered in calf thymus DNA by Hotchkiss, in 1948 [96].
 It is a heritable epigenetic mark involving the covalent transfer of a methyl group to the C-5 position of the cytosine ring of DNA by DNA methyltransferases 1 (DNMTs) [91].
 DNA methylation is well conserved among most plant, animal and fungal models[2].
 In prokaryotes, DNA methylation takes place on both cytosine and adenine bases and constitutes a branch of the host restriction system to distinguish self and non-self DNA.
 However in multicellular eukaryotes this modification is limited to cytosine bases only and acts mainly as a repressive tag resulting in silent chromatin state and transcriptional repression [97, 98].
 In mammals, DNA methylation occurs at cytosines in any context of the genome.
 In plants, cytosines are methylated in both symmetrical (CG or CHG) or asymmetrical (CHH, where H is A, T, or C) contexts [95].
 However, more than 98% of DNA methylation occurs in a CpG dinucleotide context in somatic cells [3, 4], while as much as a quarter of all methylation appears in a non-CpG context in embryonic stem cells (ESCs) [95].